If a Claim is Denied

 Injured workers are not the only parties who must meet deadlines.
 The insurance company must either reject your claim or begin paying benefits for your workplace injury within 21 days.
 If they fail to do so, they must pay penalties and your attorney fees.
 We urge you to contact us if there is a delay in paying your claim.
 Insurance adjusters tend to pay far more attention to lawyers representing injured workers than the injured workers who is not legally represented.
 Insurance adjusters are aware that an injured worker does not have the experience and education necessary to pursue a claim for all the benefits that may be available.
 Don’t be taken advantage of by an insurance adjuster.
 Allow us to represent you.
 Leave the legal headaches to us.
 Your only focus should be on getting better and healing from your injury.

-From our offices in suburban Atlanta, Georgia, our Workers’ Compensation attorneys represent injured workers statewide.
+With an office conveniently located in Atlanta, Georgia, our Workers’ Compensation attorneys represent injured workers statewide.
 To learn more please contact our law firm for a free consultation at (404) 303-7770 or you are welcome to email us.
 Please do not hesitate to call.
 We understand that you have many questions that need answers.
 If you are unable to visit us in our office, we are happy to travel to meet you in your home or a place that is convenient to you.